wonder_city: (Default)

 2. More readers!
 Please feel free to rec Wonder City Stories to anyone you think might enjoy it.

-3. Reviews on appropriate sites, like Web Fiction Guide or Muse's Success!
+3. Reviews!
+Especially for the novel on Amazon, if possible.
 Honest ones: I hope that means they're pretty good, but definitely honest.

 4. Vote for us at Top Web Fiction!